Central Excise Day – February 24

 History of Central Excise Day

 The Central Excise Day is celebrated every year to commemorate the Central Excise and Salt Act which was enacted on 24th February 1944.
 The day was also historic for the reason that the 14th Finance Commission had recommended an unprecedented hike in the States’ share of Central taxes by 10 percentage points from 32% to 42%, which is a move in the direction of “cooperative federalism”.
 Central Excise Department plays a stellar role in contributing to the nation-building and economic development of the country.

 Purpose of Central Excise Day

 The Central Excise Board is a government agency responsible for administering matters relating to customs, central excise, service tax, and narcotics.
 Central Excise Department collects maximum tax at minimum cost and the main purpose of celebrating this day is to tell the people about the importance of excise and service tax.
 “Excise duty” is an indirect tax levied on goods manufactured in India for domestic consumption.
 The tax is levied on manufacturing and Central excise becomes payable as soon as the goods are manufactured.
-It is a tax levied on manufacturing which is paid by the manufacturers who pass on their tax burden to the customers.
+It is a tax levied on manufacturing that is paid by the manufacturers who pass on their tax burden to the customers.

 Important facts related to Central Excise Day

 1. Central Excise is one of the oldest departments of India, established by Britishers in 1855.

 2. “The Central Excise Act 1944” was known as “The Central Excise & Salt Act, 1944” before the year 1996.